 Have you ever worked together on the same project?
 What is that like?

 Mike: Oh yeah, many times.
-It isn't weird though because we're on different teams and we're colleagues.
+It isn't weird though because we're on different teams.
 When we're working, we're working, so it's not like we have any heartfelt moments onsite.
 But it is nice to see one another, especially over some of the shutdowns.

 Brett: It is interesting though because some of FZ's customers know you super well so I'm known as Mike's son.
 It's not a bad thing, if anything there's more trust there.
 Working together is cool in the way that he actually understands what I do.
 Like we can bounce ideas off of each other or talk technically.
 It does drive our family nuts though.